Meibomian Gland Dysfunction

 • Marked symptoms of ocular discomfort, itching or photophobia with definite limitations of activities

-• Substantial MGD clinical signs
+• MGD clinical signs

 ↑ lid margin features: dropout, displacement